Uffe Bech: Nordsjælland

-But despite all these injuries, German club Mainz was ready to sign Bech in the summer 2014, however, their bid was too low for FCN and they rejected the club.
-Bech did very well in the 2013/14 season.
+But despite all these injuries, German club Mainz 05 was ready to sign Bech in the summer 2014, however, their bid was too low for FCN and they rejected the club.
+Bech did very well in the 2013–14 season.
 He played 27 league matches and scored 10 goals.
 According to Danish medias, Midtjylland tried to sign Bech in February 2015.
 At the end of the season, Bech again bowed with knee problems.
 Bech revealed, that it was time for a change and he wanted to take a step up with some new challenges.

 Hannover

-On 8 July 2015, he signed a four-year contract with the German Bundesliga club Hannover.
-On 28 November 2015, he scored his first Bundesliga goal in his side's 4-0 home win against newly promoted side Ingolstadt.
+On 8 July 2015, Bech signed a four-year contract with the Bundesliga club Hannover 96.
+On 28 November 2015, he scored his first Bundesliga goal in his side's 4-0 home win against newly promoted side FC Ingolstadt.

 Bech's first season in Hannover was marked by injuries and in April 2016 he torn a tendon in his knee, ruling him out for "a longer period of time".
 He ended up being out until December 2016.
 The 2016–17 season was a season riddled with injuries for Bech, and he did see not much playing time.
-He only played 7 games in this season.
+He only played seven games in this season.

 On 31 January 2018, Bech moved to second tier Greuther Fürth on loan until the end of the 2017–18 season.

 On 31 August, Bech joined Danish Superliga team Brøndby on a loan until 31 December 2018 with the option of a permanent transfer at the end of the first season half.
 After suffering an injury in the first minutes of a league match against Copenhagen and subsequently not playing for more than a month, Brøndby decided not to trigger the purchase option, and Bech returned to Hannover 96.

 Panathinaikos

-On 13 August 2019, he signed a three-year contract with the Greek Greek Super League club Panathinaikos.
+On 13 August 2019, Bech signed a three-year contract with the Greek Greek Super League club Panathinaikos.
+During an injury-plagued tenure, Bech managed to score just one goal in 16 appearances before departing the club upon the expiration of his contract in 2022.

+Retirement

+In April 2024, Bech announced his retirement, citing ongoing injury issues.
+He stated, "It has been an injury hell that I have not been able to get out of, even though I have fought really hard for it.
+My head and heart want to play football as much as ever, but my knee says stop."
+The previous year, he attempted a comeback, which ultimately was unsuccessful.

 International career

-He has played for both the U-16, U-17, U-18, U-19, U-20 and U-21 Danish national team, where he during his time was top scorer for the first three.
+Bech has played for both the U-16, U-17, U-18, U-19, U-20 and U-21 Danish national team, where he during his time was top scorer for the first three.
 In 2011, he got the U-19 Danish national team talent prize.

-Uffe Bech had his debut for the Danish national team on 11 October 2014 in a UEFA Euro 2016 qualification game against Albania.
+Bech had his debut for the Denmark national team on 11 October 2014 in a UEFA Euro 2016 qualification game against Albania.